 It’s not without its issues, though: this is a framelock that really needs a lockbar stabilizer for safety reasons.
 The tensioned clip is great in the hand but irritating in the pocket – which is sort of like buying a ¾ ton pickup truck as a daily driver because you tow a boat twice a year.
 But overall, like a lot of the unique things CRKT puts out, the bottom line is this: it’s a cool, useable knife for not a lot of money.
 You might not carry it every day but on the occasion you feel like throwing a light, funky pen knife in your pocket you’ll enjoy it.
 A recommended buy for knife nuts.

-The Good: Slick, modern take on the classic Swayback pattern, IKBS pivot opens super smoothly, remarkable fit and finish for the price, cuts well, no hot spots from clip, it’s something different
+- Slick, modern take on the classic Swayback pattern, IKBS pivot opens super smoothly, remarkable fit and finish for the price, cuts well, no hot spots from clip, it’s something different

-The Bad: Gritty action when closing, weak lock bar and no overtravel stop, clip doesn’t work well in pocket, ergonomics can be strange at times, a huge pain to disassemble and clean due to uncaged ball bearings
+- Gritty action when closing, weak lock bar and no overtravel stop, clip doesn’t work well in pocket, ergonomics can be strange at times, a huge pain to disassemble and clean due to uncaged ball bearings